Dynamic Collaboration

 Major: Biology (Pre-med track)

-Eduardo is an immigrant from Peru, majoring in Biology at the University of Kentucky.
+Eduardo is an immigrant from Peru, majoring in biology at the University of Kentucky.
 He aspires to become a physician-scientist and conduct research in the bioinformatics field.
 His goal is to revolutionize drug development methodologies, to enhance efficiency and cost-effectiveness, thereby broadening medical accessibility for vulnerable populations and expanding the supply of treatments for neglected diseases.
-He is especially passionate about the Hispanic population in Appalachia and addressing their unique health needs.
-Eduardo is a lab assistant at the Moseley Bioinformatics Lab as well as a Lunsford Scholar, in which he receives funding for engaging in high-impact learning experiences.
+Eduardo is a lab assistant in the Moseley Bioinformatics Lab, as well as a Lunsford Scholar, for which he receives funding for engaging in high-impact learning experiences.
 In addition to English, he is fluent in both Spanish and Portuguese.
-During his free time, he enjoys playing the drums, swimming, and cooking for friends.
+In his free time, he enjoys playing the drums, swimming, and cooking for friends.

 Mandy Dickerson